-I am an artist who was born in Queens that grew up in the Hudson Valley of New York.
+I am an artist who was born in Queens that grew up in the Hudson Valley, New York.
 I went to college in Boston and invented my own major, BioArt.
 After a brief time in medical research, moved to Manhattan to pursue my dream of living in New York City as an artist.
 I decided to study art at NYU and live in the East Village for a decade.
-After working at the School of the Visual Arts, I decided to pursue further study at Teachers College to answer my questions about what was going on in artist studios with the integration of technologies in studio practices which resulted in a doctorate in Art & Art Education.
+After working at the School of the Visual Arts, I decided to pursue further study at Teachers College to answer my questions about what was going on in artist studios with the integration of technologies in-studio practices which resulted in a doctorate in Art & Art Education.

-Research areas of interest include: arts technology integration in higher education and hybrid studio practices.
+Research areas of interest include arts technology integration in higher education and hybrid studio practices.
 I am also invested in consciousness and empathy.

 Scholarly interests include 21st Century contemporary art, the cultural impact of digital technologies, and consciousness.
 Recent exhibitions include Sherry Mayo, solo exhibitions at the Field Library and at Mariandale, Ossining, NY, STEAM, group exhibition at the Arts Exchange of Arts Westchester, and Dina Hermann & Sherry Mayo, two-person exhibition, LOOK Art Gallery, Mahopac, New York.